ansys/pymapdl/doc/source/getting_started/faq.rst

 Listing results
 ---------------

-There might be several reasons why there is a difference between the results shown in the MAPDL GUI and the ones obtained using PyMAPDL.
-The most common reason is that the MAPDL GUI is using a different configuration than the one used by PyMAPDL.
+There might be several reasons why the results shown in the MAPDL GUI differ from the results obtained using PyMAPDL.
+The most common reason is that the MAPDL GUI is using a different graphics configuration than the one used by PyMAPDL.

-In the MAPDL GUI the graphics configuration can change how the results are shown.
+In the MAPDL GUI, the graphics configuration can change how the results are shown.
 By default, the graphics configuration is set to ``Power graphics``.
-However, PyMAPDL connects to an MAPDL instance running in batch mode which by default uses ``Full Graphics`` configuration.
-This can affect the averaging as well.
+However, PyMAPDL connects to an MAPDL instance running in batch mode, which by default uses the ``Full Graphics`` configuration.
+This difference in the graphics configuration can affect averaging as well.

-You can change the graphics configuration using the following PyMAPDL commands:
+You can change the graphics configuration in PyMAPDL using this command:

 .. code:: python

     mapdl.graphics('POWER')

-Or you can change the graphics configuration in the MAPDL GUI using the ``POWRGRPH`` button or the following command:
+Or, you can change the graphics configuration in the MAPDL GUI using the ``POWRGRPH`` button or this command:

 .. code:: text

     /GRAPHICS,FULL

-In addition, how the results are averaged on the nodes can also affect the results.
+How the results are averaged on the nodes can also affect the results.
 By default, MAPDL averages the results on the nodes except where material type discontinuities exists.
-See :meth:`avres() <ansys.mapdl.core.Mapdl.avres>` for more details.
+For more information, see :meth:`avres() <ansys.mapdl.core.Mapdl.avres>`.
-Furthermore, the command :meth:`efacet() <ansys.mapdl.core.Mapdl.efacet>`
+Additionally, the command :meth:`efacet() <ansys.mapdl.core.Mapdl.efacet>`
-can also how the results are shown.
+can affect how the results are shown.

-It is recommended to make sure the values of the commands :meth:`avres() <ansys.mapdl.core.Mapdl.avres>` and :meth:`efacet() <ansys.mapdl.core.Mapdl.efacet>` are the same in both the MAPDL GUI and PyMAPDL.
+You should make sure that the values of the commands :meth:`avres() <ansys.mapdl.core.Mapdl.avres>` and :meth:`efacet() <ansys.mapdl.core.Mapdl.efacet>` are the same in both the MAPDL GUI and PyMAPDL.

-Finally, the depending on the results you are trying to obtain, you might be using a different MAPDL command.
+Finally, depending on the results that you are trying to obtain, you might be using a different MAPDL command.
 For example, the command :meth:`post.element_displacement() <ansys.mapdl.core.post.PostProcessing.element_displacement>` uses a combination of ``PRETAB`` and ``ETAB`` commands to obtain the results.
-This command then might show different results than the ones obtained using the :meth:`presol() <ansys.mapdl.core.Mapdl.presol>`.
+This MAPDL command then might show different results than the ones obtained using the PyMAPDL :meth:`presol() <ansys.mapdl.core.Mapdl.presol>` method.
-It is recommended you compare the results obtained using both commands to make sure you are using the correct one.
+To make sure you are using the correct command, you should compare the results obtained using both the MAPLD and PyMAPDL commands.

 .. note:: Further reading on `this discussion <pymapdl_discussion_differences_mapdl_pymapdl_>`_